-The federal government announced the Rural Strategy and the Rural High Speed Internet Strategy for Canada in June 2019, setting a target of 95% of Canadian homes and businesses having access to internet speeds of at least 50 Mbps download and 10 Mbps upload by 2026, and 100% by 2030.
+The Federal Government announced the Rural Strategy and the Rural High Speed Internet Strategy for Canada in June 2019, setting a target of 95% of Canadian homes and businesses having access to internet speeds of at least 50 Mbps download and 10 Mbps upload by 2026, and to the hardest to reach Canadians by 2030.
 Various funds have been created to achieve these objectives, with different funds being overseen by the CRTC and ISED.

 In January 2020, the Broadcasting and Telecommunications Legislative Review Panel presented their final report.

-The report made 97 recommendations on modernizing the legislative and regulatory framework governing the communications sector in Canada, including: bringing all entities providing media content services to Canadians (online and conventional, domestic and foreign providers) within the scope of the Broadcasting Act and under the jurisdiction of the CRTC; and accelerating the rollout of advanced wireline and wireless networks, including 5G.
-The federal government has begun to advance legislation related to some of these topics.
+The report made 97 recommendations on modernizing the legislative and regulatory framework governing the communications sector in Canada, including: bringing all entities providing media content services to Canadians (online and conventional, domestic, and foreign providers) within the scope of the Broadcasting Act and under the jurisdiction of the CRTC; and accelerating the rollout of advanced wireline and wireless networks, including 5G.
+The Federal Government has now introduced Bill C-11, the Online Streaming Act, to amend the Broadcasting Act to include online streamers under the Broadcasting Act.
+The Federal Government has also indicated that it plans to introduce additional legislation to deal with broadcasting recommendations.

-In summer 2021, ISED will auction wireless spectrum licences in the 3500 MHz band.
-ISED is consulting further on the millimetre wave spectrum licensing framework and the specific auction details and rules have not been finalized.
+With the completion of the 3500 MHz spectrum auction ISED is consulting on the 3800 MHz spectrum licensing framework; and the specific auction details and rules have not been finalized.
 These spectrums are important to future 5G networks.

-Regulators will also need to determine whether or not to approve the proposed acquisition of Shaw by Rogers-a \$26 billion deal that will give Rogers a national cable footprint in addition to its existing national wireless network.
+Regulators will also need to determine whether to approve the proposed acquisition of Shaw by Rogers-a \$26 billion deal that will give Rogers a national cable footprint in addition to its existing national wireless network.
 The deal has the potential to reshape the competitive landscape in Western Canada.
+It appears likely that Rogers will be required to divest itself of at least a portion of Freedom Mobile.